vuestorefront/vue-storefront/packages/core/docs/guide/checkout.md

 }
 ```

-When the order is created, we can redirect the user to the page thanking them for making an order and refresh the cart.
+When the order is created, you can redirect the user to the page thanking them for making an order and refresh the cart.

 ```js
 import { useMakeOrder, useCart } from '{INTEGRATION}';